 The stock accounts for forest are reliable estimates of the physical size of the resources, as well as the change in these over a number of years.
 Smaller variations from one year to the next may however reflect uncertainties rather than real changes.
 Especially for the monetary evaluation of the growing stock there are significant error sources, both in the prices used as well as inherent in the method used which is based on a number of assumptions.
 The estimate for the value of the growing stock should therefore be considered a provisional estimate of the order of magnitude.

-The accounts have only been published once, so no statistics on punctuality are available.
-The accounts for 2016 were published in November 2017.
+The accounts have only been published twice, both times at the preannounced date.
 The long time between reference time and publication is mainly due to the production time of the source data, such as the National Forest Inventory,

 The stock accounts for forests are compiled according to the guidelines for asset accounts for natural resources from the UN statistical standard 'Systems of Environmental-Economic Accounts'.
 This ensures a high degree of comparability with the same type of accounts from other countries using this standard.
 The stock account is fully comparable across the published time series.